Ataraxia1339/CommandGen/README.md

 <img src="https://user-images.githubusercontent.com/110107468/182213404-bffb524c-8242-4573-89a2-2b55ea4a532c.png" width="75%"/>

 - Activating that command block gives you a separate command block (this is the one you might want to save to your hotbar).
-Placing this command block gives you all the items and sends you to the nether.
+Placing this command block gives you all the items and sends you to the dimension you selected (assuming you were originally in the overworld).

 ## Credits